 .
 In 1988, he formed KNB with his best friend and business partner Gregory Nicotero.
 Berger has won an Academy Award, BAFTA, Emmy and Saturn Award.
 His favorite films he has worked on are Army of Darkness

 , The Chronicles of Narnia: The Lion, the Witch and the Wardrobe

-, which he was nominated for an Oscar for best achievement in make-up.
+.
 He continues to work as a department head and educate the next generation of make-up artists.